 Once you pay for this packet, you will immediately receive a link to download this file (which will open in a browser window).
 You will also receive an email from Sendowl (the service I use) to your PayPal email address, which will have a link you can click on to download the Human Body Systems pdfs.
 (It will say, “You can download your digital products…” with a clickable link.)
 Of course, if you have any issues just email me at — liesl at homeschoolden dot com.
 You can also reach me by using the contact form on the blog or can reach me over at our Homeschool Den Facebook Page.

-In the worksheets above, the kids identified just a six body systems.
-We then pulled out the matching page I made several years ago.
-We listed to the super energetic, fun song Body Systems Rock (affliate link) and listened to the lyrics once… before turning it on (again and again) and dancing around the room.
+If your kids are K-Gr.
+4 or so, they might really like the super energetic, fun song Body Systems Rock (affliate link) and listened to the lyrics once… before turning it on (again and again) and dancing around the room.
 (It’s just that kind of song!!)
 The girls even turned it on when it was time to clean up the homeschool room.
 If that album is not available at your local library, you can download just the first song for 99 cents (well worth it in my opinion!).

 We had two books we really used a lot for these human body units: Human Anatomy Coloring Book (affiliate link) has pages you can print out and color in.